Wolfxzy15/taskmanager2/README.md

 open a new terminal and type "npm run dev"

 DATABASE!!!
-I have included my database file
+I have included my database file on database folder named task_manager.sql